Fighting Occasional Fatigue: Are Antioxidants the Answer?

 In the health & wellness world, there has been a lot of buzz about the power of antioxidants, but there is still a lot of confusion about what they can really do to improve health.

-The term antioxidant refers to the vitamins and minerals that counteract free radicals, the unstable molecules that damage cells and DNA.
+The term antioxidants refers to the vitamins and minerals that counteract free radicals, the unstable molecules that damage cells and DNA.
 Since free radicals lack electrons, they steal them from other molecules and cause damage to them.
 Antioxidants defuse free radicals and interfere with the process, neutralizing the effects.

 Although free radicals are part of a natural process, outside factors can overload our system, making it difficult for our bodies to heal.
 Including antioxidants as part of our health routine can benefit the process and help our bodies run more efficiently.